 The nine HubSpot CRM competitors we discussed in this post are all worth your consideration.
 They can help you with effortless marketing, smooth sales, and efficient customer service.

 As for the top pick among these nine HubSpot competitors, we’d say that’s EngageBay.
-It is made for startups and small businesses, and it does nearly everything HubSpot can do.
+It is built for startups and small businesses and does nearly everything HubSpot can do.

-EngageBay offers a comprehensive set of sales, marketing, and CRM software solutions.
+EngageBay offers a comprehensive sales, marketing, and CRM software solutions.
 You can use it for free forever, and even an upgrade costs less than your weekly coffee budget!

 Is there a better CRM than HubSpot?